 The main event of the festival, the Night Parades, are held nightly along Chuo Dori street in the center of the city.
 The various performing groups, carrying nearly 250 kanto poles, line up on the street, and when a signal is given, the poles are all raised up at once and the performers show off their skills.
 The event lasts about 90 minutes, and at the end of each night there is a 15 minute session during which the audience is invited to talk to the performers, take pictures and try their hand at hoisting up a kanto.

 The performing area of Chuo Dori is nearly one kilometer long and there are plenty of places to sit on the sidewalk along the route.
 The ends of the closed off road offer a particularly spectacular view, but can be more crowded.
-Reserved seats set up on the median of the road are also available for between 2100 and 2500 yen, and reservations can be made beginning a few months in advance up until the day of the event if not sold out.
+Paid reserved seats are set up on the median of the road, and reservations can be made beginning a few months in advance up until the day of the event if not sold out.
 Naturally, it is more crowded on festival days that fall on a weekend.